Our Late Registration Discount is available until Wednesday the 29th of March at 11:59 PM

 Design Principles for Artists

-Being well versed in the principles of design is a key element in every artist's repertoire.
-Under the direction of your instructor Antonio Rizzatti, you will be presented with design rules and methods to empower you in your creative decisions.
+Being well versed in the principles of design is key to making visually appealing and unique artwork.
+Under the direction of your instructor Antonio Rizzatti, you will be presented with design rules and methods to confidently guide you in your creative decisions.

 • Course Type Concept Art and Illustration Classes